Kylmakalle/dotfiles/README.md

 Scripts will set up a mandatory execution environment and install some basic programs from `default.config.yml`, as well as altering macOS preferences.

+`Ensure crontab` step may require manual approval for "Administrating computer".

 (Optionally) Run setup with sudo to alter some NVRAM settings:

 ```shell